fabioueno/sandbox/books/the-rust-programming-language/chapter-12/notes.md

 ## Refactoring to Improve Modularity and Error Handling

+General ideas:
+- The `main.rs` should be responsible for executing the program, while `lib.rs` should contain the logic.
+- It's possible to use the `clone` method on strings to avoid dealing with ownership.

+Language syntax:
+- The function `process::exit` finished the program.

 ## Developing the Library's Functionality with Test-Driven Development

 ## Working with Environment Variables